-- · Lower propagation loss due to the distance - Larger diffraction and reflection effects, which can cover shadowed areas such as behind buildings or hilly terrain - · Better penetration from outdoor to indoor through building walls or window glass
+- $\cdot\,$ Lower propagation loss due to the distance - Larger diffraction and reflection effects, which can cover shadowed areas such as behind buildings or hilly terrain - · Better penetration from outdoor to indoor through building walls or window glass for tracking mobile devices.

 Thus, the lower frequency bands below 6GHz are more suitable for wider and contiguous coverage.
-These benefits also assist the implementation of seamless mobility for tracking mobile devices.
+These benefits also assist the implementation of seamless mobility